Mahmud Khoja Behbudiy: Life

 After the February Revolution in 1917, Behbudiy became one of the two Muslim members of the first executive committee in Samarkand.
 During the debate on territorial autonomy for Turkestan in the following months, Behbudiy was one of the few Jadids to argue in favor.

 Behbudiy was arrested by the last Emir of Bukhara in Qarshi in 1919, probably while on his way to the Paris Peace Conference.
 After a period of torture, in which he also wrote his last will, he was executed.
-Qarshi was later renamed in his honor from 1922 to 1937.
+The city of Qarshi was later renamed Behbudiy in his honor from 1922 to 1937.

 Work

 Behbudiy's work is divided into two phases by the Russian Revolution of 1917.
 Before it, Behbudiy wrote newspaper and magazine articles as well as textbooks, his first publication being an article in Turkiston viloyatining gazeti.
 He also established a reading room in Samarkand and promoted theatre, which he saw as an effective way to spread propaganda.
 In 1913, he also wrote the first modern Central Asian play with Padarkush ("The Patricide"), which was seen as a native counterweight against Tatar guest plays.
 Typical for modernist writing in Central Asia, many of his works had a strong educational message.
 After the revolution, he became directly involved in politics, attending congresses and giving speeches to Soviet government representatives.

 One of his concerns was equal education opportunities for all citizens; he also fought for the rights of women and wanted both genders to be equal.